grip-on-software/monetdb-import/Database_structure.md

     -   **close_date** - TIMESTAMP: Time (up to minute) until which the reservation is booked to break down any setup in the room.
 If no dismantling is needed, then this is the same as end_date.
+    -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
+        in which the reservation took place, based on date intervals.
+If the reservation date is not matched to a sprint, then this is 0.
+        In the case of overlapping sprints, the latest sprint that still contains the date is used.
     -   **encryption** - INT(row encryption)

 ## Internal trackers